 Australian Stories in Song

 Michael Fix and Mark Cryle join forces, creating a unique musical perspective on Australian history.
-People and events are bought to life in song; whether singing of the Aboriginal fast bowler Eddie Gilbert, or the doughty St Patrick Day's protesters confronting police batons in Brisbane in 1948, or Ronald Ryan, the last hanged man in Australia.
-When Mark sings about visiting Sideshow Alley at the Brisbane Ekka as a child and a Dad, every word rings true without any cloying sentimentality.
+People and events are bought to life in song; whether singing of the Aboriginal fast bowler Eddie Gilbert, or the St Patrick Day protesters confronting police batons in Brisbane in 1948, or Ronald Ryan, the last hanged man in Australia.
+When Mark sings about visiting Sideshow Alley at the Brisbane Ekka as a child, a Dad, and a Grandad, every word rings true without any cloying sentimentality.

 Both Mark and Michael are multi-instrumentalists and seasoned performers, and both are passionate about keeping Australia’s chequered history alive - the good, the bad and the ugly - revealed through a catalogue of important original songs.